 I love these finished placemats, each one is different and every member of my family has a favourite.

 They do remind me of something that you would find in Antrhopologie homewares department.
 They actually match many of their Animal themed plates and glasses I already have in my home.

 You can find more placemat ideas here.
 Also, check out some of my other vintage image decoupage crafts.

 - Songbird tin can wind chime

-You can find more wonderful decoupage crafts here.
+You can find more wonderful upcycled crafts here.